turkardiksha345-oss/8byte-intern-assignment/Approach.md

 ---

-## CI/CD Automation with GitHub Actions
-GitHub Actions was used to automate the Docker build process.

-**CI/CD workflow design:**
-- Triggered on every push to the `main` branch
-- Automatically checks out the source code
-- Builds the Docker image to validate container configuration
-- Ensures early detection of build issues

-This pipeline improves reliability and reduces manual effort during development.

----

 ## Security Considerations
 - Security Group rules were limited to only required ports (22 and 3000)
 - Docker installation was automated using `user_data` to reduce configuration drift